 and training standards.
-I have a background in the study of Anthropology and, as well as my work in my private practice, I worked for three years as a counsellor at Kinergy – a Bristol-based charity supporting adult survivors of sexual violence and abuse, and I worked for the charity Samaritans for five years, providing emotional support for those in distress or despair.
+I have a background in the study of Anthropology and, as well as my work in my private practice, I worked for three years as a counsellor at Kinergy – a Bristol-based charity supporting adult survivors of sexual violence and abuse, and I volunteered for the charity Samaritans for five years, providing emotional support for those in distress or despair.